 Change Update Settings and Install Manually

-- Once your machine has restarted, you need to ensure that your Windows updates are not set to manual.
-Do this by Holding Windows Key and Press R. Type services.msc and Click OK.
+- Once your machine has restarted, ensure that your Windows updates are not set to manual.
+You can do this by holding the Windows key and pressing R. Then, type ‘services.msc‘ and click OK.

 - Your next step is to see if the KB3020369 update is installed, and if it is not, you must manually install it.
 To check if it is already installed, click Start, search Uninstall a program and press the link of the same name that appears in the results.
 This will take you to Programs and Features where you should click View installed updates on the left-hand side.